Magnushammer: A Transformer-Based Approach to Premise Selection: Datasets

 \section{Datasets}

-\looseness=-1 We created and released a comprehensive dataset of textual representations for Isabelle's proof states and premises\footnote{The dataset is available at \href{https://huggingface.co/datasets/Simontwice/premise_selection_in_isabelle}{Hugging Face} under Apache License, Ver.
-2.0.}.
-To the best of our knowledge, this is the first high-quality dataset of this kind for Isabelle.
-We used the two largest collections of Isabelle theories to create the dataset: the Archive of Formal Proofs and the Isabelle Standard library.
-See Appendix \ref{app:visualization_of_isa_env} for a depiction of an example Isabelle proof.
+We created and released\footnote{ \url{https://huggingface.co/datasets/Simontwice/premise_selection_in_isabelle}} a comprehensive dataset of textual representations for Isabelle's proof states and premises.
+To the best of our knowledge, this is the first high-quality dataset of this kind for Isabelle, and also the largest premise selection dataset overall.
+We used the two largest collections of Isabelle theories to create the dataset: the \href{https://www.isa-afp.org/}{Archive of Formal Proofs} and the \href{https://isabelle.in.tum.de/library/}{Isabelle Standard library}.

-For every proof step in the original proof, we collected the proof state and the premises used: a datapoint consists of a corresponding pair of $(\mathtt{proof\_state,premise})$.
+For every proof step in every proof from these collections, we extracted the preceding proof state and the set of premises used in the proof step; this was turned into $(\mathtt{proof\_state, premise})$ pairs constituting training data points.
 We call this the \textsc{Human Proofs Library} (HPL) dataset.
-In addition, we used Sledgehammer to generate proof steps that are different from human ones by using potentially alternative premises.
+In addition, we used Sledgehammer to generate proofs that are different from the human ones by using potentially alternative premises.
 We refer to this as the \textsc{SH} partition, and its union with HPL constitutes the \dsafpsh~(\textsc{MAPL}) dataset.
-The number of datapoints, extracted proof states, and premises for both partitions are given in Table~\ref{tab:dataset_ps}.
-MAPL grosses over $4$M datapoints.
+Statistics for all these datasets are given in Table~\ref{tab:dataset_ps}.
+Note that MAPL grosses over $4$M data points.